Master of Physician Assistant Studies

 • Statistics (At least 3 semester credits).
 Preferably statistics for psychology, sociology, or biology

-• At least 6 semester credits of additional upper-level University science chosen from the following courses.
+• At least 6 semester credits of additional upper-level University science.
 Taking these courses with their respective labs (if offered) is preferred.
+Clinical courses taken toward health care certification do not meet this requirement.
+Courses to consider include:

 • Biochemistry*